DefinitionThis section has been translated automatically.

 - Kawasaki syndrome (Herold 2020)

-- spontaneous coronary artery dissection (affects between 66% - 80% women; in one third of cases the dissection occurs postpartum)
+- Spontaneous coronary artery dissection (affects between 66%-80% women; in one-third, dissection occurs postpartum)

-- Bland-White-Garland syndrome (the left coronary artery originates from the main stem of the pulmonary artery - Apitz 2002)
+- Bland-White-Garland syndrome (the left coronary artery originates in the main trunk of the pulmonary artery - Apitz 2002)

 - Marfan syndrome